Indicators

 • P(int collab) and PP(int collab).
 The number and the proportion of a university’s publications that have been co-authored by multiple countries.

 • P(industry) and PP(industry).
-The number and the proportion of a university’s publications that have been co-authored with organizations classified as industry in OpenAlex.
+The number and the proportion of a university’s publications that have been co-authored with organizations classified as industry in the OpenAlex database.

 • P(<100 km) and PP(<100 km).
 The number and the proportion of a university’s publications with a geographical collaboration distance of less than 100 km.
 The geographical collaboration distance of a publication equals the largest geographical distance between two addresses mentioned in the publication’s address list.